Frontify/guideline-blocks/packages/divider-block/README.md

 # Divider Block

-This block can be used to add a diving line between other blocks.
+This block can be used to add a dividing line between other blocks.